-The proposed GelMA hydrogel will be fabricated from gelatin that will be functionalized with methacrylic anhydride rather than pre characterized GelMA, both to reduce cost, and allow control of mechanical properties through the degree of methacrylation.
-The gelatin is sourced from bovine skin with a bloom strength of 225g, and is type B gelatin, in a lyophilized powder form.
+The GelMA hydrogel was fabricated from gelatin that will be functionalized with methacrylic anhydride rather than pre-characterized GelMA, both to reduce cost, and allow control of mechanical properties through the degree of methacrylation.
+The gelatin is sourced from bovine skin with a bloom strength of 225 g, and is type B gelatin, in a lyophilized powder form.
 Liquid methacrylic anhydride will be used to functionalize the gelatin.
-Phenyl(2,4,6-trimethylbenzoyl)phosphinic acid lithium salt (LAP) will be used as the crosslinking photoinitiator.
-Methacrylation, cross linking, and swelling will be done in a PBS solution.
-Finally, the vessels used for hydrogel formation will be silicon molds for crosslinking, and a 24 well plate for swelling.
-Gelatin and methacrylic anhydride will be purchased from Sigma-Aldrich, LAP from VWR international, Silicon molds from Grace Bio-Labs.
-PBS and 24 well plates will be provided by the client.
+Phenyl(2,4,6-trimethylbenzoyl)phosphinic acid lithium salt (LAP) was used as the crosslinking photoinitiator.
+Methacrylation, cross linking, and swelling was done in a PBS solution.
+Finally, the vessels used for hydrogel formation were silicone molds and a 24 well plate for swelling.
+Gelatin, methacrylic anhydride, and LAP were purchased from Sigma-Aldrich, and Silicon molds from Grace Bio-Labs.
+PBS and 24 well plates were obtained from the Teaching Lab.
+For equipment, dialysis tubing was purchased from Fisher Scientific, and 18 gauge needles and Steriflips were obtained from the Teaching Lab.
+However, the team ran into issues with obtaining the materials.
+The materials for methacrylation did not arrive until the end of the semester; only the molds and LAP arrived in time for use.
+Because of this, the team relied on a 50% functionalized GelMA supply obtained from their adviser, Dr. Masters.